ssdong/git-command-visualizer/README.md

 ## Future changes
 * Support cherry-pick command
 * UI improvements.
 Terminal automatically scroll down when user type commands
+* The bouncing behavior of the nodes may seem a bit annoying.
+There might be room for improvements with no physics and no overlapping.

 ## Miscellaneous
 * The rendering of the git tree is powered by VisJS with a Scala-wrapper that I had implemented.
 It comes naturally with